avishaan/codehatcher.github.io/_posts/2020-09-03-ceiling-analysis.md

 ## Intro
 Ceiling analysis is a rational method to understand the maximum potential of a machine learning pipeline.
 I have used the below to direct an engineering and product team successful in prioritization of work.
 It can allow at least two strategies to emerge
 1. What opportunity is there on the product side to fulfill the requirements?
-2. Where should the engineering team focus their development efforts for maximum performance increase?
+2. Where should the engineering team focus their development efforts for the maximum performance increase?

 ### Product Consideration
 Knowing the potential of a machine learning pipeline allows the product team to coordinate with business, users, and designs to manage expectations.
 If the ceiling analysis determines a module is unable to reach a performance level specified in a requirement or user story, adjustments can be made and new requirements prioritized.